Taste-Safe Chia Seed Sensory Play

 Chia Seed Sensory Bin

-This easy DIY sensory activity with chia seeds is perfect for infants and toddlers who like to put everything in their mouths!
+This easy DIY sensory bin with chia seeds is perfect for infants and toddlers who like to put everything in their mouths!

 No ratings yet